Policy Directory by Glossary Terms

 3. Intellectual property rights and interests (e.g., patents, copyrights), upon receipt of income related to such rights and interests.

-2. The term significant financial interest also includes any reimbursed or sponsored travel related to their institutional responsibilities, including travel paid on behalf of the investigator and not reimbursed to the investigator (so that the exact monetary value may not be readily available); except for travel reimbursed or sponsored by a federal, state, or local government agency, an institution of higher education, as defined at 20 U.S.C.
-1001(a), an academic teaching hospital, a medical center, or a research institute affiliated with an institution of higher education as defined at 20 U.S.C.
+2. The term significant financial interest also includes any reimbursed or sponsored travel related to their institutional responsibilities, including travel paid on behalf of the investigator and not reimbursed to the investigator (so that the exact monetary value may not be readily available); except for travel reimbursed or sponsored by a federal, state, or local government agency, an institution of higher education located in the United States, as defined at 20 U.S.C.
+1001(a), an academic teaching hospital, a medical center, or a research institute affiliated with a United States institution of higher education as defined at 20 U.S.C.
 1001(a).
 The disclosure will include the purpose of the trip, the identity of the sponsor/organizer, the destination and the duration.
 The Institutional Official or designee will determine if further information is needed, including monetary value, in order to determine whether the travel constitutes a financial conflict of interest with sponsored research.

 3. The term significant financial interest does not include the following types of financial interests: salary, royalties, or other remuneration paid by or on behalf of the University to the investigator, including intellectual property rights assigned to the University and agreements to share in royalties related to such rights; income from investment vehicles, such as mutual funds and retirement accounts, as long as the investigator does not directly control the investment decisions made in these vehicles; and, income from seminars, lectures, or teaching engagements sponsored by, or income from service on advisory committees or review panels for a federal, state, or local government agency, an institution of higher education, an academic teaching hospital, a medical center, or a research institute affiliated with an institution of higher education.